moorepants/me41055/content/pages/software.rst

 :sortorder: 2

 We will learn multibody dynamics through the use of computation in Jupyter_ Notebooks.
+A Jupyter Notebook is an interactive programming tool that weaves text, images, videos, and executable code into a document-style presentation.
+You will access the Jupyter Notebooks through Vocareum, which is a web application that allow you to run Jupyter Notebooks and for us to grade them.

 You will use popular software packages that are part of the open source scientific Python ecosystem of tools.
 The first and primary tool is SymPy_ which is a computer algebra system that includes a sub-package for deriving symbolic equations of motion.
 You will also learn to use NumPy_, SciPy_, Matplotlib_, and various other relevant packages for simulation and visualization.

 .. _Jupyter: https://jupyter.org